 There are over 100 different bird species.
 Some of the larger ones include the Verreaux eagle, augur buzzard, vultures, and swifts.

-The park features a Maasai Cultural Center.
+The park features a Masai Cultural Center.
 Guests can gain fascinating cultural insight into the Maasai tribe’s customs, traditions, and way of life from there.

 The best time to see wildlife is at dawn when the majority of the animals are most active.
 The Aberdare range, Lake Naivasha, and Mount Longonot can all be seen in exceptional detail on walking and driving tours.